dida-do/GeoGrapher/docs/source/advanced_cutting.rst

 If ``bands`` is not given or a key is missing, all bands will be extracted.

-Putting It All Together: Cutting
+Putting it all together: cutting
 ---------------------------------

 ::